memework/vps-operator-manual/Intro.md

 This guide includes:

  - Creating a user
- - Backuping shit so we don't have so much data loss
+ - Doing backups for shit so we don't have so much data loss
  - Having fun in a *very unstable* server running Arch Linux
  - Putting your personal shit into nginx